X-hung/al-folio/_pages/about.md

 Welcome to my personal website, where I will update my work status, ongoing projects, as well as published blogs and papers.
 Here is a brief introduction to myself:

 I recently graduated from the University of Sydney in Australia, with two Master's degrees, which are related to computer science and management.
 Prior to this, I obtained a Bachelor of Engineering Degree in Computer Science in China.
-Currently, I have been admitted to the Chinese University of Hong Kong, where I plan to study for a Master of Philosophy degree in 2023 (maybe).
+Currently, I have been admitted to the Chinese University of Hong Kong, where I plan to study for a Master of Arts degree in Philosophy in the future.

 ##### # Working Interest